GeppettoJS/backbone.geppetto/README.md

 ```

 ## FAQ

+### How Many Contexts?
+How many Contexts do I need in my app?

+Like most questions about application structure, the answer is the familiar and often-frustrating, "It depends."

+The best way to understand Contexts is to step back and think about which pieces of your application could theoretically exist as their own totally independent applications.

+* Single-Context Apps: If your app has many sub-views, which all need to communicate but could not really function on their own, then you might benefit from a Single-Context app.
+You can still benefit from a loosely-coupled architecture using the Context's Service Locator pattern, and the Command Registry to keep your business logic neat and tidy.

+* Multiple-Context Apps: If I have a multi-tabbed application, for instance, where each tab has its own self-contained UI, its own backing data, and its own business logic, then you might consider creating one Context per tab.
+After all, the tab generally doesn't need to communicate with other tabs, nor should other tabs be informed of what actions are taking place within its boundaries.
+Depending on your app's needs, you may choose to have one "parent" Context that represents the outer application shell, which handles global things like navigation, tab creation, etc.  See the example app below for a demo of communicating between parent and child contexts.

 ### Livequery Performance
 *"Livequery uses polling and timers to check for DOM events... will this affect performance?"*